bhaddow/hume-data/round_1/data/processed/README.md

 # Overview

 This directory contains the annotation data, processed into two tables, stored in csv format.
 The tables are:
-* `nodes.tsv` Contains one entry for each node in each annotated sentence
+* `nodes.csv` Contains one entry for each node in each annotated sentence
-* `sentences.tsv` Contains one entry for each sentence
+* `sentences.csv` Contains one entry for each sentence

 ## Sentences